ISFJ vs. INFJ: What Are the Differences?

 Rules, structure, and hierarchy are no barrier for ISFJs.
 This personality values tradition, so they can do well within the structured layout of most corporate organizations.

-Advocates tend to seek out work that aligns with their principles and allows them to feel like they are making a real difference for others.
+Counselors tend to seek out work that aligns with their principles and allows them to feel like they are making a real difference for others.
 INFJs can work in almost any area, but meaningful positions that connect with others like social work, counselling, teaching and spiritual work are great fits.
 Because of their strong ability to communicate, careers where they can express this strength like writing, music and film can be good options for INFJs.

 Defenders take a lot of pride and joy out of taking care of their family and loved ones.
 When in a relationship, ISFJs are loyal and reliable partners who love to spend time at home.
 However, it can take this personality quite a while to reach that point.
 Because they are introverted and modest, ISFJs can struggle with putting themselves out there.
 They’ll do best when meeting people in an environment that they feel comfortable in.